Mango Blueberry Breakfast Cake

 Who said healthy can’t have sprinkles?

-This breakfast cake will leave you feeling full and energized throughout the morning because it’s full of whole grain wheat, yogurt, applesauce, and just slightly sweetened with agave (or you can use honey).
+This breakfast cake will leave you feeling full and energized throughout the morning because it’s full of whole grain wheat, yogurt, applesauce, and just slightly sweetened with agave or honey.
 It’s healthy breakfast . . .in a slice of cake . . . with sprinkles!
-Does it get any better?

-Throw it together the night before and don’t worry about breakfast the next couple days (store it covered in the fridge & heat in the microwave for 13 seconds).
+Throw it together the night before and don’t worry about breakfast the next couple days.

 1/4 cup applesauce